ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following LLMs: Related Work

-\paragraph{Evaluation Metrics for Long-Form Summarization.} Standard metrics often fall short in reflecting human preferences, especially for long documents \cite{fabbri-etal-2021-summeval, krishna-etal-2023-longeval}.
-To improve reliability, recent work has introduced unit-based metrics—such as Atomic Content Units (ACUs) \cite{krishna2023longeval} and structured factuality scores \cite{min-etal-2023-factscore, yang-etal-2024-fizz}—to reduce subjectivity. \textit{Extending this idea, we propose \texttt{ARC}, which uses argumentative structures as evaluation units and introduces subatomic granularity to assess fine-grained argument coverage.}
+\textbf{Evaluating Long-Form Summaries.} Standard metrics often fall short in reflecting human preferences, especially for long documents \cite{fabbri-etal-2021-summeval, krishna-etal-2023-longeval}.
+To improve reliability, recent work has introduced unit-based metrics—such as Atomic Content Units (ACUs) \cite{krishna-etal-2023-longeval} and structured factuality scores \cite{min-etal-2023-factscore, yang-etal-2024-fizz}—to reduce subjectivity in evaluation. \textit{Extending this idea, we propose \texttt{ARC}, which uses argument roles as evaluation units and introduces subatomic granularity to assess fine-grained argument coverage.}